CapitalOM/QB-API/README.md

 ### Delete

 You can delete a single question JSON object with ID `id` by calling with a `delete` request: `/api/questions/id`

+## Further Work

+To add to this API, further work is needed to sync the categories storied in the API with the categories in the stored questions.
+Additionally, authorization can be added to secure the API and the various methods.
+Finally, more work is needed in streamlining the API calls and the `get` requests for questions as the size of the question DB scales up dramatically.